 The original is placed in a custom sized four flap enclosure with an archival support board for handling.

-The resulting digital file can be printed for other family members.
+The resulting digital file can be printed and framed for other family members.